Severe Weather Statement issued for Foster by NWS - NewsBreak

 Severe Weather Statement issued for Foster by NWS

-Effective: 2021-08-22 17:04:00 CDT Expires: 2021-08-22 17:15:00 CDT Urgency: Immediate Severity: Severe Certainty: Observed Instruction: For your protection move to an interior room on the lowest floor of a building.
-Target Area: Foster A SEVERE THUNDERSTORM WARNING REMAINS IN EFFECT UNTIL 515 PM CDT FOR EASTERN WELLS AND FOSTER COUNTIES At 504 PM CDT, severe thunderstorms were located along a line extending from 9 miles east of Leeds to 11 miles west of New Rockford, moving northeast at 50 mph.
-HAZARD...Ping pong ball size hail and 60 mph wind gusts.
+Effective: 2021-08-22 16:46:00 CDT Expires: 2021-08-22 17:15:00 CDT Urgency: Immediate Severity: Severe Certainty: Observed Instruction: For your protection move to an interior room on the lowest floor of a building.
+Target Area: Foster A SEVERE THUNDERSTORM WARNING REMAINS IN EFFECT UNTIL 515 PM CDT FOR WELLS AND FOSTER COUNTIES At 446 PM CDT, severe thunderstorms were located along a line extending from 10 miles south of Leeds to near Fessenden, moving northeast at 50 mph.
+HAZARD...60 mph wind gusts and quarter size hail.
 SOURCE...Radar indicated.
-IMPACT...People and animals outdoors will be injured.
-Expect hail damage to roofs, siding, windows, and vehicles.
+IMPACT...Hail damage to vehicles is expected.
 Expect wind damage to roofs, siding, and trees.
-Locations impacted include Carrington, Fessenden, Bordulac, Grace City, Cathay, Sykeston, Bremen, Melville, Hamberg, Emrick, Heaton and Barlow.
-TORNADO...POSSIBLE HAIL THREAT...RADAR INDICATED MAX HAIL SIZE...1.50 IN WIND THREAT...RADAR INDICATED MAX WIND GUST...60 MPHalerts.weather.gov
+Locations impacted include Carrington, Fessenden, Glenfield, Bordulac, Grace City, Mchenry, Cathay, Bowdon, Sykeston, Heimdal, Bremen, Manfred, Melville, Hamberg, Juanita, Barlow, Emrick and Heaton.
+TORNADO...POSSIBLE HAIL THREAT...RADAR INDICATED MAX HAIL SIZE...1.00 IN WIND THREAT...RADAR INDICATED MAX WIND GUST...60 MPHalerts.weather.gov

 Comments / 0